tuss82/tuss82/README.md

-- 👋 Hi, I’m @tuss82
+- 👋 Hi, I’m Therese aka Mouse
-- 👀 I’m interested in gaming, books, cars, music
+- 👀 I’m interested in gaming, books, cars, music, sailing
 - 🌱 I’m currently learning general IT as a first year bachelorstudent - HTML, CSS, JAVA
 - 💞️ I’m looking to collaborate on projects with fellow students
-- 📫 How to reach me - @tuss82 on instagram
+- 📫 How to reach me - @tuss82 on instagram, littlemouse82 on discord
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am a registered nurse and I love dogs